 About Breast Revision Surgery

 Breast augmentation using implants is one of the most effective cosmetic procedures in America, and in many cases creates terrific outcomes.
 Unfortunately, sometimes a patient can be dissatisfied with the appearance of their breasts and at some point may want breast revision treatment.
 Keep in mind not all revision treatments are because of practitioner error.
 While few breast augmentations do end with an unpleasing outcome, there are individuals who wish to have a larger or smaller implant, while some may have a visible irregularity and would like to have the implant corrected or removed altogether.
 Furthermore, some women must have revision treatment for a particular condition.
-Board-certified plastic surgeons Drs.
-Peter Chang and Ankur Mehta are pleased to offer breast revision surgery at Timeless Plastic Surgery in Sugar Land, TX so that the correct outcome is attained.
+Board-certified plastic surgeon Dr. Peter Chang is pleased to offer breast revision surgery at Timeless Plastic Surgery in Sugar Land, TX so that the correct outcome is attained.
 To schedule a consult, call our office today.

 Breast Revision Reviews

 "I had "the works" in my definition.
 I had a breast revision, Dr. Chang''s "Timeless Tuck" and lipo on my arms.
 I'm not the type that uses plastic surgery instead of hardwork in the gym.
 I worked out as well as ate healthy but had stubborn areas I was not pleased with.
 I'm only 3 weeks out of my procedures and I already look awesome!!!
 I can't wait until all the swelling goes down so I can really rock this 46 turned 26 yr old body.
 I love everything about Dr. Chsnge and his personnel."- R. / Healthgrades / Nov 22, 2016